ganglesmunne/SDP_bounds_for_quantum_codes/README.md

 We additionally provide *lovasz.ipynb* which runs the SDP of the quantum Lovász number for self-dual codes written in Eq.
 (70).
 For the case of the qubit quantum code $(( 4 , 1, 3 ))$, this program shows that the maximum value is $\vartheta(G')=7$ and thus, $1+\vartheta(G') < 2^7$ leading to the non-existence of such code [see Corollary 9].

-All needed functions are defined in *fun_dual.ipynb*.
+All needed functions are defined in *fun_dual.ipynb* and *qubit_upper_bounds.py* contains the information of the qubit quantum code table in https://www.codetables.de.